xando/django-rocket-engine/docs/installation.rst

             }
         }

-Instead of using sqlite3 backend your  able to use MySQL backend.
-This should  be  your  choice  for  seroius  application,  MySQL  is  being suggested by Google  as a development database  for AppEngine CloudSQL applications.
+Instead  of  using  sqlite3  backend   your  are  able  to  use  MySQL backend.
+This should be your  choice for seroius application, MySQL is also  suggested by  Google as  a development  database for  AppEngine CloudSQL applications.

 This is just about it, application is ready for deploy.::